-If you've moved on to bigger and better jobs, or been forced to leave your old job, your old employer might require you to take your 401k money out of the plan.
+If you've moved on to bigger and better jobs, or been forced to leave your old job, your old employer might require you to take your 401(k) money out of the plan.
 Instead of sacrificing all the hard work you put in to building up the tax-sheltered account by just withdrawing the money, consider rolling over the money into another retirement account.
-However, you've got to act fast because you've only got 60 days.
+However, you have to act fast because you only have 60 days.

 Eligible Reinvestment Accounts

-You can't just put the money you take out of the 401k plan, put it back into the stock market and hope Uncle Sam won't mind.
-Instead, you've got to roll it into another qualified retirement plan, such as a 403(b), IRA or another 401k, in order to preserve the tax-deferred status of the money.
+You can't just put the money you take out of the 401(k) plan, put it back into the stock market and hope Uncle Sam won't mind.
+Instead, you must roll it into another qualified retirement plan, such as a 403(b), IRA or another 401(k), in order to preserve the tax-deferred status of the money.
 For example, your new employer's plan might accept rollovers so you could move it there.
 Alternatively, if your new employer doesn't have a plan for you, you can put it in an IRA.
 If you don't move it into another qualified plan, it's considered a permanent distribution.

 Consequences of Not Rolling Over in Time